 The view login file might then look something like this:

-Just set the form with the username and password fields, and CakePHP handles the rest.
+Set the form with the username and password fields, and CakePHP will handle the rest.

-Finally, for the logout script, in your UsersController the logout action could look something like this:
+Finally, in your UsersController the logout action could look something like this:

 public function logout() {